swt30/thesis/chapters/04-heating/04-heating.md

 Instead of evaluating the radiative temperature profile and tracking the optical depth within the atmosphere, I begin by ignoring the atmosphere and constructing the interior as if it were bare, like in the previous chapter.
 In practice I do this by setting the external pressure boundary condition to $100\,$bar so that the models begin at the radiative--convective boundary.
 On top of this bare envelope, I then assume a constant-gravity isothermal layer of gas.
-I take the thickness of this layer to be 8 scale heights,^[Typical atmospheres are 5--10 scale heights thick [@Madhusudhan2015].] where the scale height is calculated for a given gravity and temperature.
+I take the thickness of this layer to be eight scale heights,^[Typical atmospheres are 5--10 scale heights thick [@Madhusudhan2015].] where the scale height is calculated for a given gravity and temperature.
 The equation for the pressure scale height of a plane-parallel water vapour atmosphere is\marginnote{
   $R_\mathrm{H_2O}$ is the specific gas constant for water ($R_\mathrm{H_2O} = 461\,$J$⋅$K$^{-1}⋅$kg$^{-1}$).
 } $$ H = {R_\mathrm{H_2O} T \over g}, $$ {#eq:scale-height}